Why Marx Was Right

 Why Marx Was Right is a 2011 non-fiction book by the British academic Terry Eagleton about the 19th-century philosopher Karl Marx and the schools of thought, collectively known as Marxism, that arose from his work.
 Written for laypeople, Why Marx Was Right outlines ten objections to Marxism that they may hold and aims to refute each one in turn.
 These include arguments that Marxism is irrelevant owing to changing social classes in the modern world, that it is deterministic and utopian, and that Marxists oppose all reforms and believe in an authoritarian state.

 In his counterarguments, Eagleton explains how class struggle is central to Marxism, and that history is seen as a progression of modes of production, like feudalism and capitalism, involving the materials, technology and social relations required to produce goods and services within the society.
 Under a capitalist economy, the working class, known as the proletariat, are those lacking significant autonomy over their labour conditions, and have no control over the means of production.
 Eagleton describes how revolutions could lead to a new mode of production—socialism—in which the working class have control, and an eventual communist society could make the state obsolete.
 He explores the failures of the Soviet Union and other Marxist–Leninist countries.

 As an author of both specialist and general books in the areas of literary theory, Marxism and Catholicism, Eagleton saw the historical moment as appropriate for Why Marx Was Right; critics said that the book was part of a resurgence in Marxist thought after the 2008 financial crisis.
 It was first published in 2011 and reprinted in 2018 to mark 200 years since Marx's birth.
 In Canada, it entered Maclean's bestseller list for two weeks in 2011.

 Critics disagreed on whether the book succeeds in showing the relevance of Marxism.
 Its prose style garnered praise as witty and accessible from some reviewers, as well as criticism by others as lacking humour and using assertions rather than arguments.
 Experts, disagreeing about whether Eagleton's chosen objections were straw-men, suggested that the book would have benefited from coverage of the labour theory of value, the 2008 financial crisis, and modern Marxist thought.
 However, Eagleton's commentary on historical materialism was praised.
-Why Marx Was Right was largely criticised for its defence of the pre-Stalinist Soviet Union and other Marxist states.
-Some reviewers also believed that it contains economic mistakes and misrepresents Marx's views on human nature, reform and other subjects.
+Why Marx Was Right was criticised by some reviewers for its defence of the pre-Stalinist Soviet Union and other Marxist states.
+Some also argued that it contains economic mistakes and misrepresents Marx's views on human nature, reform and other subjects.